Breast Implant Placement Techniques

-During your consultation, Dr. Zemmel will perform a full history and physical.
-Dr. Zemmel will measure many dimensions of your breasts and evaluate the quality and thickness of your breast tissue, chest muscle, and skin.
+During your consultation, your surgeon will perform a full history and physical.
+They will measure many dimensions of your breasts and evaluate the quality and thickness of your breast tissue, chest muscle, and skin.
 You will also try on several different breast implant shapes and breast implant sizes, and together you will choose the best breast implant for your goals.
 Please contact Richmond Aesthetic Surgery for more information on the dual plane breast augmentation technique.

-Dr. Zemmel usually accomplishes sub-muscular placement or dual plane breast augmentation via a periareolar, inframammary, or trans-axillary (arm-pit) approach.
+Dr. Zemmel and Dr. Reddy usually accomplishe sub-muscular placement or dual plane breast augmentation via a periareolar, inframammary, or trans-axillary (arm-pit) approach.
 While all three approaches can provide excellent enlargement of the breast with enhancement in contour, each technique has its unique benefits.

 The inframammary technique places the incision in the fold beneath the breast where the breast meets the chest wall.
 This was the first technique used to place breast implants, and it is the oldest and most traditional technique.
 A 2.5 cm ( one inch) incision is used for saline implants and 4 cm incision is used for silicone.
 The approach provides good access for the placement of the implant in the submuscular pocket, and it allows easy access to the pectoralis muscle for release.
 This approach also has an extremely low complication rate.
 The scars for this approach typically heal very well and at 6 to 12 months after surgery becomes a fine line well hidden in the breast fold from the frontal view.
 The scars are usually hidden with a normal bikini, but in very small bikini tops or topless may be visible.